commercetools/merchant-center-application-kit/README.md

 import * as i18n from '../../../../i18n';
 import { menuItems, trackingEventWhitelist } from '../../plugins.new';

-// Ensure to setup the global error listener first! setupGlobalErrorListener(reduxStore.dispatch);
+// Ensure to setup the global error listener before any React component renders
+// in order to catch possible errors on rendering/mounting. setupGlobalErrorListener(reduxStore.dispatch);

 const EntryPoint = () => (